Chapter 10

 “Where we ate yesterday?”
 I asked.

-“No. A larger sales centre near the hub of Chord, about a ten-minute car-drive away.
-The main food outlets for the city, and other shops.
-For those not close enough to buy directly from producers.”
+“No. A larger sales centre near the hub of Chord, about ten minutes away by car.
+It has the main food outlets for the city, and many other shops.
+It serves those not close enough to buy directly from producers.”

-“Of course,” I said, distracted.
-A sturdy, compartmentalised, plastic container had taken my attention: inside, several cuts of red and white meat.
+As I worked my way through the delivery, I noticed several cuts of red and white meat in a sturdy plastic container just like the empty one Laura had taken—a so-called meatbox, presumably.
 With a faint hope that the conspiracy was about to be unmasked, and, I suspect, wearing a leery grin, I held the container aloft.
 “I thought Ernest was a vegetarian.”

 “He is,” said Wilbur, eyes fixed on me, “but he likes to entertain, and some of his friends don’t much care for his vegetarian dishes.”

 I nodded without conviction, unsurprised that Wilbur had such a ready answer.
 It would have been too easy if he hadn’t.
-I placed the meat container in the freezer, where it fitted neatly on top of another, almost empty one.
-Pointing at it, I said, “The meatbox Laura mentioned, right?”
+I placed the meatbox in the freezer, where it fitted neatly on top of another, almost empty one.
+Pointing at it, I said, “Recyclable, no doubt?”

 I continued to unpack, noticing that many items came without packaging, while the rest were minimally wrapped, often in paper, only occasionally in sturdy plastic similar to the meatboxes.
 I was hardly surprised, given everything else I’d seen.